 Hire a Designated Driver

-In 76 cities across the United States, BeMyDD offers designated driver services through a mobile app.
+In 76 cities across the United States, Dryver offers designated driver services through a mobile app.
 You can hire drivers by the hour, order pickup services, or even have designated drivers pick up multiple guests from your event, all through the company’s smartphone app.
 The interesting part is that the driver actually uses your car, so there’s no having to go retrieve it after a night of revelry, and there’s no turf war between Uber drivers and cabbies.

 Grab a Lyft